This guide is for macOS Ventura. Check this page for macOS Monterey1.

 /Users/john/Library/Application Support/com.apple.voicememos

-These audio recordings might have been recorded on your Mac or your iOS devices (such as iPad or iPhone) and synchronized via iCloud.
+These audio recordings might have been recorded on your Mac or iOS devices (such as iPad or iPhone) and synchronized via iCloud.
 And even when your voice recordings appear on all your devices, Apple doesn't make it easy to find the audio files of your voice memos.

 You can also drag and drop the recordings in the macOS interface to a Finder folder or the Desktop or send them over AirDrop to your laptop from iOS.
 I usually name the files on iOS, so they are properly named when sent over AirDrop.